Skip to main content

 Pollo a la Brasa

-Rotisserie chicken marinated in soy sauce, beer, and spices, served with fries and ají verde sauce.
-Peru's most popular fast food - every neighborhood has a pollería.
+Rotisserie chicken marinated in soy sauce, beer, and spices, served with fries and a green ají sauce.
+It's Peru's go-to fast food, and just about every neighborhood has its own pollería.

 Allergens: